Emergency laws were introduced in Wales to deal with evictions during the pandemic.

-Most private tenants in Wales are currently entitled to 6 months’ notice before their landlord can start court action to evict them.
-This includes assured shorthold tenants and assured tenants.
+Between 29 September 2020 and 24 March 2022, most tenants in Wales were entitled to 6 months’ notice before their landlord could start court action to evict them.
+This included assured shorthold tenants.

 What if my landlord has already started court proceedings to evict me?